behnamasadi/gflag_glog_tutorials/README.md

 2) Flags that affect how other flags are parsed:
 - --undefok=flagname,flagname

-for those names listed as the argument to --undefok, suppress the normal error-exit that occurs when --name is seen on the commandline, but name has not been DEFINED anywhere in the application
+For those names listed as the argument to --undefok, suppress the normal error-exit that occurs when --name is seen on the commandline, but name has not been DEFINED anywhere in the application

 3) Recursive Flags:
-cause other flag values to be set: `--fromenv`, `--tryfromenv`, `--flagfile`.
+cause other flag values to be set:
+- --fromenv
+- --tryfromenv
+- --flagfile